-1.1 The College is committed to providing students with Careers Education and Guidance to enable then to gain an understanding of pre course and post course options.
-The service offered is impartial, transparent and accessible and focuses on the needs of the individual students.
-Students are treated fairly in accordance with the College's Equality and Diversity Policy.
+- 1.1 The College is committed to recognising the importance of careers education, information, advice and guidance in the personal development of all of its students, enabling them to gain an understanding of pre course and post course options.
+The service offered is impartial, transparent, and accessible and focuses on the needs of the individual student Students are treated fairly in accordance with the College's Equality and Diversity Policy. - 1.2 The College is committed to publishing its careers activities in the form of a careers calendar on each of its websites.
+This is available for staff, students, parents and prospective students to view. - 1.2.1 Access to the careers calendar is available here; Careers advice | Southport College and Careers Advice & Guidance | KGV College.